mohsinnyz/DevBuddy/README.md

 ```

 ### Environment Variables
-See `.env.example` for all required environment variables.
+See `.env` for all required environment variables.

 ### Testing
 ```bash